4tfingers/openwrt-headless-rpi-zero2w/README.md

 4. Go to the newly created interface's **Firewall Settings** tab, and assign it to the **`wan` zone** alongside your USB client interface.
 5. Click **Save**, and then click **Save & Apply**.

-## 🔋 Step 5: Hardware Protection via Waveshare 18650 UPS HAT
+# 🔋 Hardware Protection via Waveshare 18650 UPS HAT

 To prevent storage and configuration file corruption on the road, a lightweight background monitor runs via OpenWrt's native scheduler (`cron`).
 This monitors the dual 18650 series cells via the onboard `INA219` sensor chip at I2C address `0x42` and triggers a clean system shutdown before the battery dies.